Shareholder Agreement Solicitors

 In a shareholders agreement there can be a variety of formulas for share valuation.
-The benefit of pre-agreed provisions is, it will cut down on shareholder disputes.
+The benefit of share valuation clauses is they minimise the risk of shareholder disputes.
 The most common disputes arise over the value shareholders’ can demand for their shares if they either want to exit or are forced to transfer shares under a compulsory transfer provision.

-A shareholders’ agreement can be used to enhance the powers of minority shareholders granted under the Companies Act.
-In effect, the shareholders’ agreement can overwrite the Companies Act or the articles of association to give them more rights to all or any of the dividends, voting or capital.
+Shareholders agreement s are very commonly used to enhance the powers of minority shareholders granted under the Companies Act.
+In effect, the shareholders agreement can overwrite the Companies Act or the articles of association to give minority shareholders more rights to all or any of the dividends, voting or capital.

-It pays to have considered and to have documented before a dispute arises:
+It pays to have considered and to have documented in the shareholders agreement :

 Your investment can be diluted without your approval if you have not taken steps to protect your position contractually with the other shareholders.
 Directors and shareholders need to consider dilution carefully and weigh up preserving capital against using new share capital for funding.

 A shareholder does not owe any fiduciary rights to other shareholders.
 There is only a fiduciary obligation placed on directors.
-This means that if you do not build in restrictions a shareholder may abuse his position.
-A way to prevent abuse is to include restrictions on the shareholder in the shareholders’ agreement.
+This means that if you do not build into a shareholder agreement restrictions, a shareholder may abuse his position.
+A way to prevent abuse is to include restrictions on the shareholder in the shareholders agreement.

 The value to be paid on a transfer of shares in a private company where there is no “market” is often an area of difficulty.
 Often there is little or no published material reporting values of similar transactions.

 The shareholder agreement can cover off certain aspects to reduce this vulnerability and set out a pre-agreed formula.